Summer travel in Japan

 Izu Peninsula

-Renowned for its superb sandy beaches, picturesque resorts and surfing spots, the Izu Peninsula is one of the most popular places for Japanese people, especially Tokyoites.
+Renowned for its picturesque sandy beaches, picturesque resorts and surfing spots, the Izu Peninsula is one of the most popular places for Japanese people, especially Tokyoites.
 Shimoda, a charming coastal town in the south of the peninsula, is probably the largest seaside resort.
 A unique blend of immense white-sand beaches, historic lanes and lively neighborhoods, vacationers love to soak up the summer sun and go surfing.
 Shimoda was also very popular with Emperor Meiji himself, who had a resort built here, the Suzaki villa, which is still in use today.

 Not far away, in Kawazu, tourists come mainly for the hot springs and the lovely views they offer over the river or the sea.

-To get away from the hustle and bustle of the summer season, it's best to cross the peninsula to its western coast.
-This is less frequented by tourists and therefore more peaceful.
-The west coast also offers the best view of Mount Fuji.
-The panoramic Nishiizu Skyline road offers spectacular views of the sea and Mount Fuji, as does Cape Toda, a popular spot for photographers.
 Last but not least, the best way to admire this volcanic coastline is to take the short cruise from Dogashima, which also leads to a little-known sea cave with an enchanting light.
 You can also visit Toi's former gold mines, where you'll find the world's largest gold ingot, weighing in at 250 kilos!

 Around Mount Fuji